 The Market Intelligence Committee will consider all matters impacting the development of all manner of industry-specific information to help Canada’s magazine media better understand itself, its successes and its place in the macroeconomic environment through a robust and sustainable “research centre.”

-The committee will provide guidance and oversight to advisory groups that will consider but not be limited to: reviewing scope of industry data needs and exploring original research needs; enhancing data and information exchange tools to build industry capacity; using acquired knowledge to provide other committees and advisories with tools to build advocacy, circulation, outreach and communications strategies and messaging; engaging with other research organizations, regional associations and governments that can partner in maximizing the availability of relevant and impactful market intelligence.
+The committee will provide guidance and oversight to advisory groups that will consider but not be limited to: reviewing scope of industry data needs and exploring original research needs; enhancing data and information exchange tools to build industry capacity; using acquired knowledge to provide other committees and advisories with tools to build advocacy, circulation, training, outreach and communications strategies and messaging; engaging with other research organizations, regional associations and governments that can partner in maximizing the availability of relevant and impactful market intelligence.

 Government Relations Committee